Evizero/Augmentor.jl/docs/src/interface.md

 !!! note

-    In this subsection we will focus only on how to define a pipeline, without actually thinking too much on about how to apply it to an actual image.
+    In this subsection we will focus only on how to define a pipeline, without actually thinking too much about how to apply that pipeline to an actual image.
 The later will be the main topic of the rest of this document.

 Say we wish to adapt our pipeline such that the rotation is a little more random.
-More specifically lets say we want our image to be rotated by either -10°, -5°, 5°, 10°, or not at all.
+More specifically, lets say we want our image to be rotated by either -10°, -5°, 5°, 10°, or not at all.
 Other than that change we will leave the rest of the pipeline as is.